ballerina-platform/ballerina-library/docs/api-documentation-guide.md

       -  When you have more than one returned items:
          -  \# + return - Generated string token,  an `auth:Error` occurred while generating the token, or else () if nothing is to be returned
          -  \# + return - `true` if authentication is successful, `false` otherwise, or else an `auth:Error` occurred while authenticating the credentials.
 5. Do NOT use "we" or "please" anywhere in technical docs.
-Always, use the passive form or direct form to say "you need to...".
+Always use the passive form or direct form to say "you need to...".
       -  **Incorrect:** # For details, please see the WebSocket module.
       -  **Correct:**   # For details, see the WebSocket module.
 6. Keep comments in the singular form (e.g., "# Attaches..").